 Study habits vary, so it is difficult to estimate the amount of homework time for any one student.
 Often success with homework is a condition of the student's self-regulation.
 Skillful self-regulators have an arsenal of strategies that enable them to achieve efficiently and effectively: help-seeking, planning, goal-setting, time-management, self-monitoring, reducing distractions, questioning, monitoring comprehension, and using feedback.
 Students who struggle often do not systematically employ these strategies, even though they may, in fact, spend a significant amount of time working/studying.
 The Academy thinks junior high and high school are appropriate places for young people to develop and strengthen their work skills; in essence, students learn how to learn through the rigors of school.
+This policy also applies to semester exams, which must be taken on the scheduled day of administration.
+Please contact the school office in the case of excused absences on the day of semester exams.

-As a general guideline, however, students should be prepared for approximately 2 hours of homework a night.
-Junior high students should expect up to twenty minutes of homework per class each night.
+As a general guideline, students should expect 2 to 2.5 hours of homework each night across all of their classes.
 Teachers work carefully in measuring out a proper amount of work for their class and will coordinate with other teachers of a section of students in scheduling their major tests and projects.
 Thus, students will rarely have two major exams and/or projects/essays due on the same day and will never have more than two such exams/projects due on the same day.